-This is a recipe that almost did not get posted.
-If a recipe doesn't turn out or taste good, I can't justify sharing it.
+This is a recipe that almost did not get posted!
+If a recipe doesn't turn out well or taste good, I can't justify sharing it with you.
 These Lemon Angel Wings cookies did not turn out well the first time I tried them.
 I was so disappointed because the recipe sounded wonderful.
-Lemon zest, sour cream, a puff-like pastry and glistening sugar all sounded delicious to me.
+Lemon zest, sour cream, a puff-like pastry and glistening sugar all sounded delicious and beautiful.
 But, after baking the first batch, they were flat and greasy-looking.
-Very unappetizing.

 I still had some dough left in the refrigerator, which I was going to throw out, but decided to go back to the website where I found the recipe, and clicked on the link to where the recipe originated from, and found an error!
 There should have been more flour added to the dough.

 I took the remaining dough out of the refrigerator and kneaded in some extra flour and tried baking another batch.
 This time - perfect!
 Puffy and flaky, not flat and greasy.
-It just goes to show you, sometimes mistakes are made - even with editors watching over.
+It just goes to show you, sometimes mistakes are made - even when editors are watching!

 Lemon Angel Wings